➤ These were our inspiration…

 ◼ IN THE 50s MOLLY PARKIN PASSED THROUGH Goldsmiths and Brighton art colleges painting and teaching.
 She became an arbiter of Swinging 60s style as fashion editor of the avant-garde Nova – one of the six postwar magazines that changed the face of British publishing.
 She liberated fashion journalism from the tyranny of high society, moving on through Harpers & Queen and The Sunday Times to create visionary images with a rising generation of photographers such as Peccinotti, Duffy, Sieff and Feurer.
 Simultaneously she was running her own Chelsea boutique and Belgravia restaurant while unwittingly inspiring the cub who set out as a trainee on Nova and would one day create Shapersofthe80s.

-In the 1970s, as a chatshow celebrity and libidinous novelist, she wrote a wild weekly interview in the Saturday Evening Standard, indulgently edited by Yours Truly, selecting candidates from her eccentric circle of hedonist friends, among whom Rose Lewis the Knightsbridge corsetiere was but typical.
+In the 1970s, as a chatshow celebrity and libidinous novelist, she wrote an uninhibited weekly interview in the Saturday Evening Standard, indulgently edited by Yours Truly, selecting candidates from her eccentric circle of hedonist friends, among whom Rose Lewis the Knightsbridge corsetiere was but typical.

 In the 80s she became an honorary Blitz Kid, compered the Alternative Miss World contest, threw decadent parties every Saturday night in Chelsea and toured a solo stage show.
 In the 90s she had a facelift and wrote a sensational autobiography called Moll.
 In the Noughties she returned to extremely vibrant painting and hosted a clubnight at the Green Carnation as a Granny deejay.

 In 2010, she was covergirl on the launch issue of Eulogy, a short-lived(!) magazine dedicated to dispelling the taboos surrounding death.
 Her memoirs Welcome To Mollywood were published that October.
 Meanwhile (June 24-Sept 19, 2010) she was exhibiting herself at the National Portrait Gallery, London, in the annual BP Portrait Award show on the noble canvas, above, by Darren Coffield, a painter and gallerist closely associated with the emergence of the Young British Artists (YBA) movement.

 ANDREW LOGAN, A VERY BRITISH ARTIST, CREATOR OF Alternative Miss World Show 1972–2014